-OTC Markets Eliminate Quarterly Legal Opinions For OTC Pink Sheets
+OTC Markets Eliminates Quarterly Legal Opinions For OTC Pink Market

 On January 3, 2013, OTC Markets revised its disclosure requirements for issuers quoted on OTC Markets’ “OTC Pink Current Information” tier.
 As set forth in our January 4, 2013 blog post, these revisions reduced the filing deadline for reporting a laundry list of corporate events but eliminated the obligations of issuers to provide quarterly legal opinion letters from their securities attorneys.